unfoldingWord-dev/Unlocked-Bible-Notes-Info/docs/tagging.rst

 - Question (#q).
 Use this tag to mark every working question created to generate a note.
 Place the tag after the question on the same line.
 (This is an exception to the general rule of each tag sitting in its own line.)
 - Desired glossary entry (#dg-xxx).
 (Example: #dg-blessing) Use this tag to request a new item to be added to the glossary.
 - Desired article (#da-xxx).
 (Example: #da-crucifixion) Use this tag to request a new article to be written.
 - Desired map (#dm-xxx).
-(Example: #dm-Jerusalem in David's time) Use this tag to request a new map to be drawn and added to the map resources.
+(Example: #dm-Jerusalemintimeofdavid) Use this tag to request a new map to be drawn and added to the map resources.
 - Desired biblical theme (#dbt-xxx) (Example: #dbt-verbalinspir) Use this tag to request a new biblical theme that the user can employ for filtering notes.
 - Desired theological stance (#dts-xxx) (Example: #dts-infantbap) Use this tag to request a new biblical theological stance that the user can employ for filtering notes.